ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ```

 The implementation also has access to an event queue in case asynchronous operations need to be run:

 ```cpp
 Delegate *delegate();
 events::EventQueue *event_queue();
 ```

-### NCI Driver APIs
+### NCI driver APIs

 This API will be defined in phase 2.

 # Testing strategy

-## NFC Forum Compliance
+## NFC forum compliance

-A dongle driven by [PyNFC](https://nfcpy.readthedocs.io/en/latest/index.html) will be used to run GreenTea-based tests to ensure that the implementation behaves correctly for a range of system tests.
+A dongle driven by [PyNFC](https://nfcpy.readthedocs.io/en/latest/index.html) will be used to run Greentea-based tests to ensure that the implementation behaves correctly for a range of system tests.

 Unit tests will cover all internal logic and NFC endpoints can be mocked/emulated where possible.

-In the future we could run NFC Forum test suites using approved testing equipment.
+In the future, we could run NFC Forum test suites using approved testing equipment.

 ## Interoperability

 Interoperability is important with a technology such as NFC.
-Therefore our testing rig will include a selection of smartphones and NFC tags that can be connected using analog switches to the relevant NFC-enabled platform running mbed OS.
+Therefore, our testing rig will include a selection of smartphones and NFC tags that can be connected using analog switches to the relevant NFC-enabled platform running Mbed OS.

 ![interop_test_rig]

 ## HAL testing

-GreenTea tests will be provided to partners to ensure compliance with the NFC EEPROM backend API.
+Greentea tests will be provided to Partners to ensure compliance with the NFC EEPROM backend API.

 # Dependencies

-* Event Queue
+- Event Queue

-There are currently at least four event queues (Plaftorm, BLE, USB, IP) in mbed OS and NFC will also require an event queing mechanism.
-We should aim at reusing one of these existing queues with the long term goal of unifying these code bases.
+There are currently at least four event queues (Plaftorm, BLE, USB and IP) in Mbed OS, and NFC will also require an event queing mechanism.
+We should try to reuse one of these existing queues with the longterm goal of unifying these code bases.

 [phase_1_architecture]: phase_1_architecture.png
 [phase_2_architecture]: phase_2_architecture.png